-The Grey River is located in the northwest of the South Island; it rises in Lake Christabel and runs westward for 120km before draining in to the Tasman Sea at Greymouth.
+The Grey River is located in the northwest of the South Island; it rises above Lake Christabel and runs westward for 120km before draining in to the Tasman Sea at Greymouth.
 Data for the Grey River is used for investigative work on the feasibility of a power station on the river.
 A proposed scheme involves diverting water from the Taramakau River into the Grey River, via a canal and the Arnold River (Figure 3.10).
-Other proposals have also included diversion of the Taipo River; however, the current HMD data series does not include Taipo.
+Other proposals have also included diversion of the Taipo River; however, the current HMD series does not include flow for the Taipo.

-The flow site used on the Grey River is located at Dobson at the downstream end of the Brunner Gorge.
+The flow site used on the Grey River is located at Dobson, at the downstream end of the Brunner Gorge.
 The site is approximately 10km upstream of the river mouth, and has a catchment area of 3830km2.
-Data for the Taramakau River is from the Taramakau at Greenstone Bridge water level recording site, which is downstream of the Taramakau/Taipo confluence.
+Data for the Taramakau River is from the Taramakau at Greenstone Bridge water level recording site; downstream of the Taramakau/Taipo confluence.
 It has a catchment area of 863km2.
+As of 2016, the Taramakau and Taipo flow sites are no longer operational.
+Flows at the hypothetical Grey River power scheme is now correlated with the measured data at the Grey at Dobson flow site (maintained by NIWA).

-Figure 3.10: Location map for Grey Taramakau and Taipo Rivers
+Figure 3.10: Grey, Taramakau and Taipo Rivers and key locations